CertifaiAI/learn-java-the-certifai-way/java-core/src/main/java/ai/certifai/logging/intro.md

     log.info("Application succesfully runned with time {} s", timeTaken);
 ```

-It could be we want to record the error messages whenever an exception
+It could be helpful when we want to record the error messages whenever an exception
 occurs and log the error messages for the expert to resolve later.

 ```java